filobot/docs-rewrite/home.md

 > If you need help or require any additional clarification, **[contact us](https://filobot.xyz/discord)**.
 > {.is-info}

+> This site is currently under development and some topics may be missing.
+We are working to finish as soon as possible!
+> {.is-warning}

 ## About Filo

 Filo is a powerful multipurpose Discord bot serving Discord guilds since 2019.
 Featuring a wide range of admin and moderation modules to make things easier for you.